Home

 Instructions:

-• Peel and de-vein shrimp unless you purchased P & D shrimp.
+• Peel and de-vein shrimp unless you purchased P & D Shrimp.
 You may choose to butterfly the shrimp as well (see note below)

 • Sauté green onions, parsley, and garlic in butter until onions are tender